 We make every moment count.

-We hope our pupils will be curious about the music which they listen to; that they will create their own music whilst learning about pitch, dynamics, rhythm, tempo and texture; that they will care about the music they listen to and create.
+We hope our pupils will be curious about the music which they listen to; that they will create their own music whilst learning about pitch, dynamics, rhythm, tempo and texture, timbre, structure.
+They will care about the music they listen to and create.
 We intend for our pupils to be able to evaluate what they have created and listened to, offering their opinions and respecting the opinions of others.
+Pupils will learn how music reflects and shapes our history and contributes to the culture, creativity and wealth of our nation.
+The musicians and composers we have chosen to study have been carefully selected to take into account cultural capital.
 We believe music is enjoyable, builds self-esteem and confidence, encourages team-work and can help with emotional well-being.